defenseunicorns/uds-package-gitlab-runner/docs/configuration.md

 ### Allow Zarf Mutation in Sandbox

 By default the sandbox is excluded from being mutated by Zarf to allow external images to be used in Zarf.
-If you would like to change this behavior you can do so by overriding the `sandboxZarfIgnore` value in the `uds-gitlab-runner-config` chart to `false` along with overriding the `runners.job.registry` and `runners.helper.registry` to the registry corresponding to your package flavor (`docker.io` and `registry1.dso.mil` respectively for `upstream` and `registry1.dso.mil` and `registry1.dso.mil` respectively for `registry1`)
+If you would like to change this behavior you can do so by overriding the `kubernetesSandbox.zarfIgnore` value in the `uds-gitlab-runner-config` chart to `false` along with overriding the `runners.job.registry` and `runners.helper.registry` to the registry corresponding to your package flavor (`docker.io` and `registry1.dso.mil` respectively for `upstream` and `registry1.dso.mil` and `registry1.dso.mil` respectively for `registry1`)

 > [!NOTE]
 > By default images pulled from private registries will need to follow the [GitLab documentation](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#access-an-image-from-a-private-container-registry) in order to setup login information to pull from private registries.
 The `kubelet` will also need network access to these registries.
 If you change the configuration for Zarf to mutate images, instead, it will add this information on its own, _but_ you will _only_ be able to pull images that are available in the Zarf registry.